DUPIXENT is the first biologic for adult patients with uncontrolled moderate‑to‑severe atopic dermatitis.1-3

 USE IN SPECIFIC POPULATIONS

-Pregnancy: There are no available data on DUPIXENT use in pregnant women to inform any drug associated risk.
+Pregnancy: Available data from case reports and case series with DUPIXENT use in pregnant women have not identified a drug-associated risk of major birth defects, miscarriage or adverse maternal or fetal outcomes.
 Human IgG antibodies are known to cross the placental barrier; therefore, DUPIXENT may be transmitted from the mother to the developing fetus.

 Please see accompanying full Prescribing Information